-- regular reviews by the Finance, Premises and Staffing Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance, Premises and Staffing Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks

-The Board of Trustees has decided to employ an internal reviewer to perform as internal auditor.
+The Board of Trustees has appointed an internal reviewer to undertake an independent financial review twice annually.

-The internal reviewer's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and non-financial systems.
+Their role includes giving advice on financial matters and performing a range of checks on the academy trust's financial and non-financial systems.
 In particular the checks carried out in the current period included: